choyj/docker-opengrok/README.md

 # A docker container for opengrok 1.1-rc33!

 ## Opengrok release 1.1-rc33 from oficial source:
-Directly downloaded from oficial source: https://github.com/OpenGrok/OpenGrok/releases/tag/1.1-rc33
+Directly downloaded from official source: https://github.com/OpenGrok/OpenGrok/releases/tag/1.1-rc33

 ## Additional info about the container:
-* SSH with root access;
+* SSH with root access
 * Tomcat 9
-* JRE 8(Required for Opengrok 1.0);
+* JRE 8(Required for Opengrok 1.0)
-* Preconfigured cron task for reindexing every hour);
+* Preconfigured cron task for reindexing every hour)

 ## How to build:
 cd <root of this git repo>